aamkye/chroma/readme.md

 *_Tested on: Ubuntu 14.04LTS and MacOSX 10.12.5_

 ## Usage
-Usage is pretty simple (5 steps):
+Usage is pretty simple (4 steps):
-- Add header file to You soruce:
+- Add header file to You source:

 ```c++
 // If added locally: